This post deals with overall introduction to the International Generics industry

 Laudable work has already been done by VP community folks in the following threads: [If there are more, kindly point them and I will add them to the list]:

 Though many members are already familiar with various aspects of the International Generics(IG) business, I am going to initiate coverage (this is the closest I will ever get to write an Equity Research report ) with the basics.
-And actually in IG, getting the basics right is a commendable achievement (no exaggeration! yes absolutely no exaggeration - or on second thoughts maybe I should get my IQ checked ).

 For people who are new to the sector, it is essential to understand the fundamentals of New Drug Development (also known as Brand / Innovator / New Chemical Entity) and Generic Drug Development.